usnistgov/OSCAL/docs/content/learnmore/goals.md

 ---
 title: Project Goals and Design Principles
-description: OSCAL is being developed to address a number of challeges faced by information security professionals.
+description: OSCAL is being developed to address a number of challenges faced by information security professionals.
 heading:
 weight: 30
 ---